paytrail/api-documentation/docs/README.md

 ## Settlements

-`HTTP GET /settlements` returns merchant's settlement IDs.
+`HTTP GET /settlements` returns merchant's settlement IDs and corresponding bank references.
 Maximum of 100 settlement IDs are returned, starting from the most recent settelements.
 The endpoint supports the following `query`-parameters:

 | Field         | Required          | Description                                                                                                                       |
 | ------------- | ----------------- | --------------------------------------------------------------------------------------------------------------------------------- |